firefoxfoxthrot/developer-web-site/_pages/ur-faq.md

 ```
 ur:seed/1-3/lpadaxcsencylobemohsgmoyadhdeynteelblrcygldwvarflojtcywyjydmylgdsa
 ```
-### How Do MURs Related to Animated QRs?
+### How Do MURs Relate to Animated QRs?

 MURs are primarily intended for usage in Animated QRs, since QR codes have a low limit on how much data they can contain.
-But, you don't want to just keep repeating the same sequence of QRs because if you miss a single element in the sequence you have to repeat every single one.
-Instead, Blockchain Commons uses fountain codes, which allows for more efficient reading of the animated QRs.
+But, you don't want to just keep repeating the same sequence of QRs when you're displaying an Animated QR because if the recipient misses a single element in the sequence you have to repeat every single one.
+Instead, Blockchain Commons uses fountain codes, which allow for more efficient reading of the animated QRs.
 How to do so is described in the [Multipart UR (MUR) Implementation Guide](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2024-001-multipart-ur.md).